Google BigQuery CAST Functions 101: Syntax and Usage Simplified

 What is Google BigQuery CAST Function?

 The CAST functions permit you to change between several Data Types in BigQuery.
 They are beneficial for guaranteeing that arguments in a comparison function have a similar data type.
+With the scalability of Google Cloud, you can easily cast BigQuery across vast volumes of data for lightning-fast insights.
 In one of our previous posts, we talked about BigQuery data types.
 BigQuery supports various data types.
 Each data type has several functions and operations that apply to them with restricted procedures.

 Example of a CAST Function syntax: